mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 limited unless a supply vessel is available.
 Nevertheless, this technique allows more efficient recharting of distant areas than deploying several small ships.
 A similar method can be used to chart a cluster of worlds.
-This is rarely done on an initial survey but follow-up and cartography- updating missions are often carried out by a tender plus smaller vessels.
+This is rarely done on an initial survey but follow-up and cartography-updating missions are often carried out by a tender plus smaller vessels.

 Tenders of this sort are also used to support interstellar communications by minor governments and corporations.
 A tender stationed in a backwater